-In life, lots of us have goals we aim for and, for many travellers, one of these goals is to visit all of the world’s UNESCO World Heritage sites; each one recorded and ticked off as it’s ‘bagged.’
-We’re not ‘list’ type people – there’s no real burning ambition to climb the highest mountains and tick them off, or to travel to every country in the world, or to even visit every city in Turkey for that matter.
+In life, lots of us have goals we aim for.
+For many travellers, one of these goals is to visit all of the world’s UNESCO World Heritage sites; each one recorded and ticked off as it’s ‘bagged.’
+We’re not ‘list’ type people.
+There’s no real burning ambition to climb the highest mountains and tick them off.
+Or to travel to every country in the world, or to even visit every city in Turkey for that matter.

 However, we have become a little curious of late about the list of World Heritage sites in Turkey.
 After 22 years of trying to make the list, we were so pleased when Ephesus was at last added, along with Diyarbakır’s fortress and Hevsel Gardens.
 This took the list of UNESCO World Heritage sites in Turkey to a tally of 15.
-And that’s where we got curious – because we suddenly realised that, apart from these two latest additions, we really weren’t sure which other special places were on the list…and then from there, we did start to wonder if we’ve even been to any of these places.
+And that’s where we got curious.
+We suddenly realised that, apart from these two latest additions, we really weren’t sure which other special places were on the list.
+And then from there, we did start to wonder if we’ve even been to any of these places.

 World Heritage Sites In Turkey – Map